What we build

 LLMs and agents can generate demand, but product data, variant logic, checkout, payment routing, and post-purchase state are not uniformly available across agent surfaces.

-The missing layer is a merchant gateway that merchants and agents can reliably route through.
+The missing layer is a structured Commerce Index and execution path that merchants and agents can reliably route through.

 Products